neherlab/covid19_scenarios/src/assets/text/updates.md

 We realize this can be confusing, but in this evolving situation, this is difficult to avoid.
 We try to summarize the most significant model changes below.

+### 2020-04-29: Allow for parameter uncertainty

+Since release 1.2.0, parameters that affect the growth rate (R0 and the interventions) are specified as range.
+Simulation results are very sensitive to these parameters and we wanted to make this clear.
+Instead of one number, the user now has to specify two numbers that indicated the lower and upper plausible range of the parameter.
+The model will then sample a number of combinations of the parameters, each uniformly from the range, and run multiple simulations.
+The results graph show the median and a shaded area indicating the 20th and 80th percentile.
+By setting upper and lower ranges of a parameter to the same value, the sampling from uncertainty can be switched off.

 ### 2020-04-06: Scenario parameters estimated from data

 We have begun fitting a few individualized parameters for scenarios based upon COVID-19 case data provided we have